Generalized Linear Models for VFL (VFL-GLM)

 • “sigmoid”: Apply the sigmoid function.
 Equivalent to the logit link function.

-• ml_task type - The type of the machine learning task, which determines the assumed distribution of the target variable.
+• ml_task - The parameters of the machine learning task.
 Choose from the following:

 • logistic: for targets that follow a Bernoulli distribution

-• normal: for targets that follow a Gaussian distribution
+• mse: for targets that follow a Gaussian distribution

 • poisson: for targets that follow a Poisson distribution